pavelFaraday/React-Redux-Projects/README.md

 Toast Notifications are popup messages that are added so as to display a message to a user.
 It can be a success message, warning message, or a custom message.
 Toast Notification is also called as Toastify Notifications.
 This all toast notification comes under-react-toastify module so to use them we need to import this module.
 [React Toastify](https://www.npmjs.com/package/react-toastify)

-**install** all these in one command:

--   `npm i bootstrap react-router-dom react-toastify redux react-redux redux-devtools-extension`

 ---